+Review of the Program by Commission Staff: Commission staff will consider the following factors in its review, along with other factors as appropriate:

+The objectives of the proposed program in relation to student demand and the needs of the state;

+The centrality of the program to the institution’s mission and role;

+Resources required and the capacity of the institution to deliver the program as proposed;

+Potential program duplication and opportunities for collaboration with other institutions.

-Staff Recommendation and Commission Action on the Proposed Program: Completion of the staff recommendation and action by the Commission will occur within two months of the peer review.
+Staff Recommendation and Commission Action on the Proposed Program: Completion of the staff recommendation and action by the Commission will occur within ninety days after receipt of the program submission.
 The staff recommendation will encompass expected program outcomes which will be assessed in subsequent program review.
 Commission approval of a program requires agreement by the institution to discontinue the program if expected outcomes are not reached within the established time frame.

-Procedures for the Evaluation and Review of New Graduate Programs of Instruction: The evaluation and review of new graduate programs is conducted with the participation of the Alabama Council of Graduate Deans (ACGD).
+Procedures for the Evaluation and Review of New Graduate Programs of Instruction: The evaluation and review of new master’s, education specialist, and doctorate programs shall be conducted with the participation of the Alabama Council of Graduate Deans (ACGD).

-Submission and Review of the “Notification of Intent to Submit a Proposal” (NISP): The institution proposing the program will submit a NISP to the Commission at least two months prior to submission of the program proposal.
-The NISP will also be sent by the institution to each member of the ACGD.
-Institutional comments on the NISP will be sent to the Commission within three weeks of the receipt of the NISP.
-Within four weeks of receipt of the NISP, Commission staff and representatives of the proposing institution will meet to discuss institutional comments on the NISP and the program objectives in relation to the needs of the state; to consider any program duplication and explore possible means of collaboration; and to evaluate the centrality of the program to institution’s mission and role.